 There is one additional reference clock input that is available: XO_DPLL.
-This is a single-ended (LVCMS) input that is intended to be used to provide a stable frequency reference, such as an XO, TCXO or OCXO to the System DPLL.
+This is a single-ended (LVCMOS) input that is intended to be used to provide a stable frequency reference, such as an XO, TCXO or OCXO to the System DPLL.
 This input is not required in all cases.
-The crystal oscillator should be chosen accordingly to meet different applications and standard requirements (see application note, AN-807 Recommended Crystal Oscillators for NetSyncro WAN PLL).
-See the SYS_DPLL_XO.XO_FREQ bit field.
+The crystal oscillator should be chosen accordingly to meet different applications and standard requirements.
+(See application note "AN-807 Recommended Crystal Oscillators for NetSynchro WAN PLL").

 Please note that there is no reference monitoring function on the XO_DPLL input.
 Failures of this input cannot be detected directly.
-Since the XO_DPLL input is usually used to drive the SysDPLL which in turn provides a reference clock to the reference monitors for all other input clocks, a simultaneous failure of all monitored input clocks can be inferred to be a failure of the XO_DPLL input in that case.
+Since the XO_DPLL input is usually used to drive the SysDPLL which in turn provides a reference clock to the reference monitors for all other input clocks, a simultaneous failure of all monitored input clocks could be inferred to be a failure of the XO_DPLL input in that case.